VSI Archive Backup System for OpenVMS Installation Guide

 Note

 Before any user can use MDMS commands or the MDMSView GUI, you must grant MDMS rights to those users.
-Enabling an Access Rights Identifier.
-Refer to VSI Archive Backup System for OpenVMS Guide to Operations for more information on the use of identifiers.
+Refer to the VSI Archive Backup System for OpenVMS User Guide for more information on the use of identifiers.

 To grant an access rights identifier to a user's account, run the AUTHORIZE utility.